juntao/arenztopia/content/news/Issue 35.md

 ## Feature: Akio Benjiro
 By Lorenzo Avila and Tony Yuan

-Today we interviewed Akio Benjiro, an Arenztopian
+Today we interviewed Akio Benjiro, an Arenztopian chef who's restaraunt, Akio's Sushi, has won BAR (Best Arenztopian Restaraunt) 5 years in a row for it's famous sunmmer roll.
+It serves many other dishes including, Boba Tea, Rice, Tofu, and Tsukemen Ramen.
+It is located in dowtown Olb City, next to the

 ## Story
 By Sam-Louis Alrocaet